riy/degraph/documentation.md

 The basic idea is to define slices and based on those slice you define the dependencies that are allowed.

-Currently there is only a Scala DSL available to define these constraints.
+The DSL for defining such criterias comes in two flavors: Scala and Java.
+The Scala version is the primary one and is a little more slick, but the Java DSL should be very usable and is very close to its Scala sister.
+You don't have to feel bad for using it.

 The DSL is in its early versions and might change significantly in future version once I find out what people are actually trying to do with it.
+Let me know what you like or don't like and if you have ideas for improvements

 ### Setting up the project ###

-Since currently there is only the full distribution zip available of Degraph, you have to unzip the downloaded files and add all the contained jars to your classpath.
+You can either download the full distribution zip of Degraph, unzip the downloaded files and add all the contained jars to your classpath.

+Alternatively you can download the two relevant artefacts: the *core jar* and *check jar* along with their respective poms and put them in your Maven repository, where you can reference them from your project pom or gradle build file or ...

+I start working on getting everything into maven central as soon as I have this documentation task of my hands.
+So lets get down to business

 ### Scala Constraints DSL ###